lmbringas/packtpub-downloader/README.md

 - *mobi*: MOBI format
 - *epub*: EPUB format
 - *code*: Accompanying source code, saved as .zip files
+- *video*: Some courses are in video format

 I'm working on Python 3.6.0